The holidays are about family, so here is a short post that reflects how family can be instrumental in character development through sports.

 It was only 11 a.m. and they weren’t serving lunch.
 My dad suggested I try an egg sandwich on toasted rye bread.
 I’d never had one before.
 “An egg sandwich?
 What does that even mean?”

 With the order placed, my father finally broke his silence on the tryout.
 He told me exactly what I had just experienced.
-The players were better developed – bigger, faster, more mature.
-“You gave it your best shot,” he said.
-“But it just wasn’t your time.
+The other players were better.
+They were bigger and faster, and I struggled to keep pace.
+“You gave it your best shot,” he said. “but it just wasn’t your time.
 Keep working and you’ll have your time.”

 Looking back, I don’t remember any rides home from tryouts when I made a team.
 I don’t really recall many rides home at all.
 But I remember that one – clearly.

-My father didn’t blame the tryout format.
+My father was a perfect parent that day.
+He didn’t blame the tryout format.
 He didn’t call the coach’s credibility into question.
 He didn’t cry politics or start his own select team.
 Instead, he bought me an egg sandwich.

 And it was the best egg sandwich I’ve ever had.